kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 done
 ```

-#### Configure Kuzzle Backend components
+#### Configure Kuzzle components

-Kuzzle Backend uses Elasticsearch and Redis as a persistent and key-value store, respectively.
-If you are running these components on the same machine as your Kuzzle Backend installation then no additional configuration is needed.
+Kuzzle uses Elasticsearch and Redis as a persistent and key-value store, respectively.
+If you are running these components on the same machine as your Kuzzle installation then no additional configuration is needed.
 If; however, you are running them on another host, you will need to create or update the `.kuzzlerc` file in your installation folder.

 Please refer to the [configuration section]({{ site_base_path }}guide/essentials/configuration) for more details.

 ### Setup PM2

-Now that you have installed Kuzzle Backend and loaded its plugins, lets install pm2.
+Now that you have installed Kuzzle and loaded its plugins, lets install pm2.
 Run the following command to install pm2 using NPM as a global package so that it can be run from anywhere on your machine:

 ```bash
 sudo npm install -g pm2
 ```

 Now create a [pm2 configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/#process-file) that sets the application and environment details.
-We will create the `KUZZLE_BACKEND_INSTALL_DIR` environment variable to store the location of our Kuzzle Backend installation:
+We will create the `KUZZLE_BACKEND_INSTALL_DIR` environment variable to store the location of our Kuzzle installation:

 ```bash
 export KUZZLE_BACKEND_INSTALL_DIR="~/kuzzle/kuzzle"